Complete Guide to the Estérel

 The handsome Gaspard, from a bourgeois family of Besse-sur-Issole , was himself the stuff of romance novels — a generous highwayman with courtly manners, a lover of good food and wine, a scholar who entertained the jury at his trial in Aix by reciting passages of Homer and Anacreon in Greek.
 When they hanged him anyway, many a woman wept bitter tears (others wondered where he hid all his booty (it has never been found).

-Unfortunately, the virgin cork forests that once hid Gaspard’s band in the Esterel have been ravaged by fire, particularly in 2007 — environmental tragedies with the side effect of clearing sites for property brigands and their grotesque cement-mixers, who race neck-and-neck with the forestry service’s gallant attempts to reforest the arid mountain with drought and disease resilient pines and ilexes.
+Unfortunately, the virgin cork forests that once hid Gaspard’s band in the Estérel have been repeatedly ravaged by fire.
+These environmental tragedies were caused by brigands in the form of greedy property developers and their grotesque cement-mixers, who torch protected trees to clear up land for development.
+They race neck-and-neck with the forestry service’s gallant attempts to reforest the arid mountain with drought and disease-resilient pines and ilexes.

-Come in the spring, when wild flowers ignite this Fauvist volcanic fairyland; in summer, to lower the risk of accidental fires, the internal roads are often closed to traffic.
+Come in the spring, when wild flowers ignite this Fauvist volcanic fairyland.
+In summer, the internal roads and hiking trails are often closed to lower the risk of accidental fires.

 The Coastal Road

-The coast road which follows the southern border of the Massif de l’Esterel is one of the most scenic coast roads in France.
-Between Mandelieu-la-Napoule and Saint-Raphael is the most pretty, with the red mountains of the Massif de l’Esterel to one side and coves and beaches to the other.
-(The section of road east from Mandelieu towards Cannes is rather industrial.)
+The coast road which follows the southern border of the Massif de l’Estérel is one of the most scenic coast roads in France.
+Between Mandelieu-la-Napoule and Saint-Raphael is the most pretty, with the red mountains of the Massif de l’Estérel to one side and coves and beaches to the other.
+(The section of road east from Mandelieu towards Cannes is rather commercial.)

 The Mont San Peyre is a volcanic dome near Mandelieu-la-Napoule and the coast.
 It has an easily followed pathway to the summit (there is a viewpoint and ‘table d’orientation’ on top of San Peyre), while the open wooded slopes of Mont Turney are also nearby.